-Apple forecasts revenue above estimates, shares sail to record
+Apple shares sail to record high on healthy iPhone sales

 Revenue rose to $45.41 billion from $42.36 billion in the quarter, typically the company's weakest, beating expectations of $44.89 billion.

-Apple's revenue from the Greater China region fell 9.5 percent to $8 billion in the latest quarter, as consumers switched to newer domestic offerings.
+Apple said revenue from emerging markets excluding China grew 18 percent, a bright spot.
+But sales from the Greater China region fell 9.5 percent to $8 billion in the latest quarter, as consumers switched to newer domestic offerings.

 The decline was smaller than recent quarters.
 Apple's Maestri said mainland China revenue was flat, as were iPhone sales in the mainland.
 Sales of other Apple products rose in mainland China and were also up in Taiwan.